hotosm/tm-admin/docs/configuring.md

 which becomes hard to maintain.

 This project also needs to manage the database tables, as well as allow to transmit data between projects.
+Python enums and classes are also generated.

 # The YAML files